WPPN 02/21: Reserving contracts with businesses with a public service mission

 - The bidders should be required to self-certify at qualification stage, and

-- The contracting authority should reserve the right to require the bidder to produce more detailed information, or
+- The WPS body should reserve the right to require the bidder to produce more detailed information, or

 - To undertake certain checks, including site inspections in order to verify that the bidder is eligible to be invited to tender or be awarded the contract.

 It should also be explicitly stated both in the tender documents and in the contract terms and conditions that the contract may be terminated immediately without compensation if the bidder is found to have made a false declaration.

 The purpose of the verification is to ensure that the bidder meets the requirements set out in Regulation 20 and therefore the WPS body is not restricted by Regulation 60 in the means of proof it may request, since this does not relate to proving the technical or professional qualification of a bidder, but their eligibility to participate in a reserved tender.
 See Annex 1 for example selection questions WPS bodies may wish to include.